Caltech-OCTO/Subzero.jl/documentation.md

 - `Δh`, which is the maximum potential height difference from `hmean` between floes
 - `min_floe_area = 0.0`, which is the minimum floe area for any floes initialized and smaller floes will not be added to the list of initial floes
 - `ρi = 920.0`, which is the density of ice in kg/m^3
-- `mc_n = 1000`, which is the number of monte carlo points desired for each floe
+- `npoints = 1000`, which is the number of monte carlo points desired for each floe
 - `nhistory = 1000`, which is the length of stress history for each floe
 - `rng = Xoshiro()`, which is a random number generator so that floe creation is reproducible if a seeded random number generator is provided